hazelcast/hazelcast/docs/design/sql/14-stream-to-stream-join.md

    1 (stream S2).
 3. Receive event E from the ordinal.
     1. If received event is watermark:
-        1. Clear buffer B0, if received from ordinal 0, clear B1 otherwise.
+        1. If watermark received from ordinal 0 clean all expired events in B0.
+        2. Else, clean all expired events in B1.
-        2. Emit watermark event to the outbox.
+        3. Emit watermark event to the outbox.
     2. Else:
         1. Extract timestamp from event E.
         2. If extract attempt was failed - throw an exception.